viewstools/docs/README.md

 _We learn the best from each other and on the job_

-Because Views syntax, composition, state and logic concepts are much easier to grasp non-technical team members have less barriers to start writing code.
+Because Views syntax, composition, state and logic concepts are much easier to grasp than in a typical HTML, CSS, JS stack, non-technical team members have fewer barriers to start writing code.

 _We think that the code we write should be beautiful, meaningful, and simple_